 It was more a case of me doing something advanced (99% of people won’t use ActiveCampaign in the same way) than the tool being difficult to use.

 ActiveCampaign also has a well-developed CRM system that ties in nicely with the email marketing and automation features.
 You’re able to set up triggers contingent upon where the contact is within your deal flow.
-Of course, you can use the Kanban board interface to set up custom deal flows based on your specific needs.
+Of course, you can use the Kanban board interface (similar to a scrum board) to set up custom deal flows based on your specific needs.

 The last aspect that may surprise you is ActiveCampaign’s pricing.
 You can get started with most of the features such as tagging, automation, newsletters, etc. for just $9/m.
 Of course, like other email marketing tools, the pricing goes up when you add more contacts.